istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 ## Reach Istiod through external workloads

 In Istio 1.6, the `cluster-local` configuration of Istiod is enabled by default.
-With `cluster-local` enabled, an Istio gateway only sends traffic to an Istiod instance on the same cluster.
+With `cluster-local` enabled, only workloads running on the same cluster can reach Istiod.
 Workloads on another cluster can only access the Istiod instance through the Istio gateway.
 This configuration change supports multicluster deployments with master and remote clusters.
-This configuration prevents the ingress gateway of the master cluster from seeing the Istiod endpoints of the remote cluster.
+This configuration prevents the ingress gateway of the master cluster from incorrectly forwarding service discovery requests to the Istiod in the remote cluster.
 The Istio team is actively investigating alternatives to no longer require `cluster-local`.

 To override the default `cluster-local` behavior, modify the configuration in the `MeshConfig` section as shown below: